 What’s my relationship with learning?

-A fixed mindset: the view that the ability to learn is predetermined and limited.
-A fixed mindset is characterised by limiting beliefs, such as:
+A fixed mindset is the view that the ability to learn is predetermined and limited.
+A fixed mindset is characterized by limiting beliefs, such as:

-Modelling, i.e. imitating other people who have a fixed mindset.
+Modeling, i.e. imitating other people who have a fixed mindset

-A growth mindset: the view that intelligence and abilities develop and evolve.
+A growth mindset is the view that intelligence and abilities develop and evolve